aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/powerpoint-shapes/shape-formatting/_index.md

 4. Rotate the shape by the needed degrees.
 5. Write the modified presentation as a PPTX file.

-This Javascript code shows you how to rotate a shape by 90 degrees:
+This JavaScript code shows you how to rotate a shape by 90 degrees:

 ```javascript
 // Instantiates a presentation class that represents a presentation file